Updated on May 25th, 2026

 - VET~58.4%

-This stark gap highlights a deliberate integrity focus on VET pathways, which authorities have flagged as higher risk for misuse as informal work-backdoor routes.
+This stark gap highlights a deliberate integrity focus on VET pathways, which authorities have flagged as higher risk of misuse as informal backdoor work routes.

 Australia’s international education strategy in 2025 prioritises quality and genuine academic pathways over volume.
 This means generic, low-cost VET courses with weak academic fit are increasingly likely to be refused.
 The consequence is clear: VET is no longer an easy entry point for migration or work—applicants must show clear relevance, progression, and purpose.
 VET now sits at the bottom of the approval ladder.